“Preparing our Children for a Future of Excellence.”

 DONATING THROUGH SOCIO-ECONOMIC DEVELOPMENT AND B-BBEE

-Socio-Economic Development forms part of the government’s Black Economic Empowerment (BEE) policy.
+We are honored to partner with corporates that would like to donate to a trustworthy and responsible partner, in the upliftment of South African lives.
+We require financial assistance with our annual Education and Transport, Power and Petrol, Security and Medical costs.
+Socio-Economic Development (SEDs) forms part of the Black Economic Empowerment (BEE) policy.
 It is the 5th element of the BEE Scorecard for both Qualifying Small Enterprises (QSEs) and Generic Entities.

 Love recognizes no barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.
 Maya Angelou.